-Barnett’s extended trigger mechanism uses a transfer bar from the actual trigger pull back to the firing activator.
-This feature enables the production of high-performance crossbows that remain compact in stature.
-The pull weight on this style trigger is approximately 4 lbs. with a 5/16" pull length.
+Barnett’s ADF (Anti-Dry Fire) trigger mechanisms will eliminate costly dry fires.
+The extended trigger mechanism uses a transfer bar from the actual trigger-pull back to the firing activator.
+This feature enables the production of high-performance crossbows that remain compact in stature and agile during operation.
+The pull weight on this style trigger with ADF is 3.5 lbs with a 5/16" pull length.

 The difference between a compound and a recurve crossbow (or any archery bow) is that the compound bow incorporates a set of cams or wheels into the limb assembly.
 On the recurve bow the string attaches directly to the limbs.

 If using your cable stringer, place the loops of the cable stringer securely on the limb tips.
 Cock the bow using the cable stringer.
 Place the loop of the new string through the loop of the cable stringer and secure to the limb tip.
 (It is important to make sure the string loops are properly seated on the limb.)
 With assistance, you will need to slowly release the cable stringer by holding it securely in both hands while you have someone release the safety and then trigger of the bow.
 Once the string and cable are in the resting position you can remove the cable stringer.
-To ease this process you can pull up slightly on the new string as if you were cocking the bow, this will allow the stringer to be more easily removed.
+To ease this process you can pull up slightly on the new string as if you were cocking the bow; this will allow the stringer to be more easily removed.
 You may also use the string that you want to replace in the same fashion as above instead of using a cable stringer.

-A bow press is required to change the string on Synthetic Cable Systems.
+A bow press is required to change the string on synthetic cable systems.

 Your owner’s kit contains a tube of lube wax, which should be applied to the flight track every 5 to 10 shots.
 Barnett Lube Wax should also be applied anywhere the cables make contact with the cable slide or Teflon tape, whichever is applicable, every 20 to 30 shots.
 To extend the life of your cables it is important to apply Barnett Lube Wax to all non-served areas of the cables and string every 30 to 50 shots or when white fuzz begins to appear.
 If the crossbow has been exposed to excessive moisture you may need to apply wax sooner.